Seeing the Intangible: Survey of Image Classification into High-Level and Abstract Categories: Defining High-Level Visual Semantics

-This survey follows the cognitive science terminology in its use of the term \textbf{abstract concepts (ACs)} \cite{borghi2018varietiesabstract, harpaintner2018semanticcontent, villani2019varietiesabstract, yee2019abstractionconcepts}, e.g. \textit{freedom, tradition} or, \textit{consumerism}, which are used to refer to complex situations which do not possess a single and perceptually bounded object as referent, and which have more variable content both within and across individuals than concrete concepts \cite{barsalou2003abstractionperceptual, borghi2014wordssocial}.
-The mechanisms that underlie the formation and use of abstract concepts are the object of study of the "Words As social Tools" (WAT) cognitive theory \cite{borghi2014wordssocial, borghi2019wordssocial}, which sees words as tools to perform actions modifying the state of our social environment.
-In this sense, abstract concepts are seen as tools that change the state of humans' inner processes, helping us formulate predictions and facilitating perception, categorization, and thought \cite{borghi2014wordssocial}.
-In this sense, ACs underlie humans’ ability to convey feelings, opinions and ideas (i.e. our abstract thoughts) through language \cite{kousta2011representationabstract}.
-Ontologically, most of these concepts are social objects \cite{gangemi2003understanding}, and include emotions (e.g., sadness), as well as abstract social, cultural, economic, and political values (e.g., freedom, leadership) and ideologies (e.g., racism, consumerism, communism).
+In the cognitive science field, the term abstract concepts (ACs) \cite{borghi2018varietiesabstract, harpaintner2018semanticcontent, villani2019varietiesabstract, yee2019abstractionconcepts}, e.g. \textit{violence, freedom} or, \textit{danger}, refer to complex situations which do not possess a single and perceptually bounded object as referent, and which have more variable content both within and across individuals than concrete concepts \cite{barsalou2003abstractionperceptual, borghi2014wordssocial}.
+The mechanisms that underlie the formation and use of ACs are the object of study of the ``Words As social Tools" (WAT) cognitive theory \cite{borghi2014wordssocial, borghi2019wordssocial}, which sees words as tools to perform actions modifying the state of our social environment.
+In this sense, ACs are seen as tools that change the state of humans' inner processes, helping us formulate predictions and facilitating perception, categorization, and thought \cite{borghi2014wordssocial}.

+As such, ACs are valuable for tasks like automatic indexing, retrieval, and managing visual data.
+Enser recognized over 20 years ago that concept-based image retrieval methods would continue to be vital for archival image collections \cite[p.
+206]{enser1999visualimage}:

+\begin{quote} At the highest level of abstraction in the interpretation of image meaning or content, i.e. that which corresponds with Panofsky’s iconological level, the human reasoning based on tacit or world knowledge which underpins image indexing and retrieval operations poses a seemingly insurmountable obstacle to the application of CBIR techniques.
+At this level, we humans are able to ‘see’ within the primitive attributes of two dimensional imagery the portrayal of \textit{love, power, benevolence, hardship, discrimination, triumph, persecution and a host of other aspects of the human condition}.
+We are enabled, through the visual medium, to exercise skills in semiological analysis – the shared connotation of the icon, metonym and metaphor, the understanding and appreciation of two conceptually related but antithetical images \end{quote}